ev-kai/ev-kai/README.md

 I've got a bunch of pinned projects, but my favorite is the [Greek Metal Concert Tracker](https://github.com/ev-kai/Metal_Script), [Click me!](https://checkmate-m-concert.netlify.app/)

-I solve problems empirically—I test by building and learn by doing.
+I test by building and learn by doing.

 **What I'm Up To:**